moda20/Garage-Auto-MOBILE-APP-/README.md

 # Note : The App is using an outdated version of ionic and ionic-cli
-## Updgrading to recent versionsmay require changing some code to be able to run it on browser or device.
+## Updgrading to recent versions may require changing some code to be able to run it on browser or device.

 Ionic App
 =====================